-But it has been quite awhile since played around with sugar cookie dough, so I started testing out a different recipe concept this summer.
-During my mad scientist recipe testing days (science safety goggles, white lab coat and all) I rediscovered that adding cream cheese to cookie dough changes everything.
+It’s been quite awhile since played around with sugar cookies, so I started testing out a different recipe concept this summer.
+During my mad scientist recipe testing days (science safety goggles, white lab coat and all) I rediscovered, while making a batch of Oreo cheesecake cookies, that adding cream cheese to cookie dough changes everything.

 And I mean everything.

 There are so many ways to make sugar cookies and adding cream cheese is most definitely my new standard.
-A little bit of cream cheese produces a richer, softer, and creamier sugar cookie.
-My friend Erin came over, tasted one, and commented on how much she loved the slight tang.
-And you know what else?
-I cut down on sugar in the cookie dough.
+Adding cream cheese produces a richer, softer, and creamier sugar cookie, just like it does in these strawberry & cream cookies and maple walnut tassies.
+And, it also adds a little tang.
 If I had any qualms with sugar cookies, it would most definitely be that they are too cloyingly sweet.
 Especially when you add a heap of frosting on top!
-Don’t get me wrong, these will surely spike an energy crash like the best desserts do– but they won’t give you a toothache.
+Don’t get me wrong, these will surely spike an energy crash like the best desserts do—but they won’t give you a toothache.

 In addition to cream cheese, let’s add a little almond extract.
 Now, you can definitely leave this out but I have to tell you that almond extract turns a good sugar cookie into a great sugar cookie.
 I swear by this ingredient!
 A little goes a long way, so I only use a scant 1/2 teaspoon in the dough.
 It smells heavenly too.

 One thing I love about this cream cheese sugar cookie dough is that you don’t need to chill it for too long.
 Only about an hour.
 So these are definitely one of my quicker sugar cookie recipes.
 The dough is quite sturdy once it’s whipped up, so chilling for hours and hours just isn’t necessary.